Regions of Bregasland

 Fisher’s Rock

-Another eerie stone protruding from the marshes, Fisher's Rock is black stone mound that emerges from the North Fens near Greywater.
+Another eerie stone protruding from the marshes, Fisher's Rock is a black stone mound that emerges from the North Fens near Greywater.
 Atop it is a ruined tower ascribed to the Sentinel.
 It is said to be haunted, and there are many local stories of strange lantern lights around the rock that lead people astray.
 The immediate area sometimes yields peculiar treasures - old cups, coins, and sometimes more significant artefacts.
 As a result, some of the local clannish merrow spend their time as prospectors; although they are as likely to return bloated with giant marshspider poison as they are to return with something of interest.

 Sabbey's Mound